Steven-Hang/PlusMe/README.md

 A step by step series of examples that tell you how to get a development env running

-1. Ensure .env is configured
+1. Ensure .env is configured (either rename env.example -> .env or make your own)
+2. Type the following in your development console
-2. run Composer install
+3. Composer install (or update)
-3. run npm install
+4. npm install
-4. run php artisan migrate
+5. php artisan migrate
-5. run php artisan db:seed
+6. php artisan db:seed
-6. run php artisan serve
+7. php artisan serve
+8. finished enjoy playing around

 Admin Login Credentials:
 Email: admin@plusme.com